 Let Kitchen and Bathroom Heat Spread

 Two areas in your house generate a lot of heat all on their own – bathrooms and kitchens.
-Often, this heat is siphoned out directly by fans.
+Often, exhaust fans siphon out this heat.
 Now, these fans do serve important purposes: They keep moisture from collecting in bathrooms and help control grease or odors in the kitchen.
 But that’s also a lot of heat going to waste.
 When possible, turn off the fans and let the heat naturally spread around the house instead.
 Keep the oven door open after you use it to help even more.
 Small things like this, when done every day, can add up to a surprising amount of energy.

 Close and Open Curtains at the Right Times